SannketNikam/messeniorcollege-team1/README.md

 Address Updation Using Suppprting Document.
 User have to login with Aadhaar number and he will get an OTP in registered mobile number.
 After entering correct OTP user will be able to click the picture of address.
-Image will be captured and address will be extracred
+Image will be captured and address will be extracted.

 ## Approach